 Three local climate monitoring stations exist at FRO: waste water treatment plant, A Spoil, and Brownie Spoil.
-Records were available from the waste treatment plant and Brownie Spoil weather stations during the reporting period of 1 September 2020 to 31 August 2021.
+Records were available from the waste treatment plant and Brownie Spoil weather stations during the reporting period of 1 September 2021 to 31 August 2022.
 Only limited precipitation data were available for the A Spoil station; it has therefore been excluded from the climate data review.

 The Fording River Cominco station is the closest regional Environment and Climate Change Canada station to the FRO site; however, the station has not published precipitation data since 2017.
 The waste water treatment plant station has been used as the main precipitation station for the Fording River Cominco infilling gap process since December 2013 and now makes up the majority of the dataset.
 As a result, a new combined dataset, hereafter referred to as the Fording River (infilled) dataset, has been used for the climate review.
-The waste water treatment plant station precipitation data were used over the majority of the reporting period with the exception of 28 April to 4 May 2021 (inclusive), where missing data were infilled with data from the Sparwood CS regional station.
+The waste water treatment plant station precipitation data were used over the entire the reporting period.

-The total precipitation recorded at the Fording River (infilled) and Brownie Spoil stations over the reporting period is shown in Table 4 with their monthly total precipitation presented in Chart 1.
-For comparison purposes, the long-term (1970 to 2020) average monthly precipitation at FRO (from the Fording River Cominco infilled dataset) is also presented in Chart 1.
-The long-term (1970 to 2020) average annual precipitation at the mine site is estimated to be 632 mm.
+The total precipitation recorded at the Fording River (infilled) and Brownie Spoil stations over the reporting period is shown in Table 5 with their monthly total precipitation presented in Chart 1.
+For comparison purposes, the long-term (1970 to 2021) average monthly precipitation at FRO (from the Fording River Cominco infilled dataset) is also presented in Chart 1.
+The long-term (1970 to 2021) average annual precipitation at the mine site is estimated to be 631 mm.

-Note that data presented in Table 4 and Chart 1 for the Fording River (infilled) and Brownie Spoil stations are raw data; no adjustments for station elevation or undercatch were made.
+Note that data presented in Table 5 and Chart 1 for the Fording River (infilled) and Brownie Spoil stations are raw data; no adjustments for station elevation or undercatch were made.